Nictiz/HL7-mappings/generate/README.md

 Because of the verbosity of the ANT build, the logging level is set to 1 (warning) and Saxon is set to not try to recover.
 When more verbose output is wanted, the logging level can be changed by setting the `-DoutputLevel=` parameter on the ANT build.

 ## Changelog

+### 1.3.0
+- Remove the assumptions on folder structure and instead use explicit parameters to define input dir, output dir, common components dir and lib dir (HIT-12).

 ### 1.2.1
 - Fixed a bug where a comma separated list in `loadresources.exclude` caused the process to crash.